 In just about any dispensary, you’ll probably find the selections listed by type—say, flower, concentrates, edibles, topicals, and cartridges—and within each section by indica or sativa.
 But what does the indica vs. sativa distinction mean?

-The two basic varieties of cannabis are indica and sativa.
+The two basic varieties of cannabis plants are indica and sativa.
 Within those categories, each strain has a unique spectrum of mind and body effects, producing a host of medicinal benefits.
 Typically, indica strains produce body effects and a sense of calm, relaxation.
-Sativa strains usually produce more energizing head effects and an uplifting experience.
+Sativa plants usually produce more energizing head effects and an uplifting experience.

 In this article, we will:

 - discuss the physical differences and origins of the indica and sativa categories